 As cold electrons televise

 Like an aging actor's silhouette

-On a brand-new TV set,
+On our brand-new on-air set,

-As if, like him, he knew
+As if, like light, he knew

 The way the artist's naked stare

 Rendering the day around it trite,

 On this simple backroad spot,